414551016/OSC/Lab4/Lab4.md

 > ✅ **Todo**
 > Add command `exec` that can load the [user program](images/prog.bin?raw=1)
 > <https://github.com/nycu-caslab/OSC2026/raw/main/uploads/prog.bin>
-> in the initramfs and run it in U-mode.
+> in the initramfs.
+Then, run it in U-mode by steps mentioned above.

 ---